duhoang00/tinder-clone/README.md

 ## More information

 1. Stop using localStorage to store liked, passed - It worked so I upgrade to use back-end and I got those 2 issues

+## Lesson

+1. Express + Vercel + MongoDB is not a really combo in my opinion - change my mind --> open a PR?
+2. Should have used heroku --> their time out is much longer?